Kenya's Albert Korir and Peres Jepchirchir have won the New York City Marathon

 Albert Korir, also of Kenya, took home the top prize in the men's division, completing the marathon in 2 hours, 8 minutes, and 22 seconds.
 Korir nabbed second place in 2019.

-Earlier in the day were the Professional Wheelchair Division races, which saw Marcel Hug become the men's champion and Madison de Rozario win the top prize in the women's field.
+Earlier in the day were the Professional Wheelchair Division races, which saw Swiss competitor Marcel Hug become the men's champion, finishing with an unofficial time of 1 hour, 31 minutes and 24 seconds.
+Madison de Rozario, of Australia, won the top prize in the women's field, with a time of 1 hour, 51 minutes and 1 second.

 This year's race is the 50th New York City Marathon.
 The first one, held in 1970, cost just $1 to enter and welcomed 127 registered runners, just 55 of whom crossed the finish line.